sciurius/perl-Getopt-Long/README.md

 ### Customization:

-The module can be customized by specifying settings in the 'use' directive, or by calling a special method, Getopt::Long::Configure.
+The module can be customized by specifying settings in the `use` directive, or by calling a special method, Getopt::Long::Configure.
 For example, the following two cases are functionally equal: